soosiey/Pong/README.md

 Current AI scheme just follows the y coordinate of the ball.

 Ball gets faster with every wall hit and conditionally faster on paddle hit.

+Check "Scenes/" to open the main game scene.